 Heart disorders account for about 10% of maternal obstetric deaths.
 In the US, because incidence of rheumatic heart disease has markedly declined, most heart problems during pregnancy result from congenital heart disease.
-Pregnancy is inadvisable for women with certain high-risk disorders (eg, pulmonary hypertension, severe valvular disorders, prior postpartum cardiomyopathy).
+However, in Southeast Asia, Africa, India, the Middle East, and parts of Australia and New Zealand, rheumatic heart disease is still common.
+Despite dramatic improvements in survival and quality of life for patients with severe congenital heart defects and other heart disorders, pregnancy remains inadvisable for women with certain high-risk disorders such as

 Pregnancy stresses the cardiovascular system, often worsening known heart disorders; mild heart disorders may first become evident during pregnancy.
 Stresses include decreased Hb and increased blood volume, stroke volume, and eventually heart rate.
 Cardiac output increases by 30 to 50%.
 These changes become maximal between 28 and 34 wk gestation.
 During labor, cardiac output increases about 20% with each uterine contraction; other stresses include straining during the 2nd stage of labor and the increase in venous blood returning to the heart from the contracting uterus.
 Cardiovascular stresses do not return to prepregnancy levels until several weeks after delivery.